 - your passwords won't be guessed or brute-forced,

-- your passwords won't be phished, and
+- your passwords are much less likely to be phished, and

 - if your password is part of a credential spill (an attacker breaks into an online service and steals the file containing all their users' userids and passwords), it (your password) probably won't be cracked (whereas weak passwords definitely will be).
 (If that service stored passwords properly, yours won't be cracked, but if not it could be.
 You have little control over this.)

 Congratulations!
 You've protected yourself from the biggest attacks: phishing and (most) credential spills.
 Both of these can lead to account takeover not only of the service in question but also of multiple other accounts by way of credential stuffing, where an attacker tries a known userid-password combination on a large list of online services.
-Most people – not you, of course – reuse passwords like there's no tomorrow, making credential stuffing a very worthwhile attack.
+Most people – not you, of course – reuse passwords like there's no tomorrow, making credential stuffing a very worthwhile attack

 - use some weak passwords,